Join us for an adventure in flavor!

 the birria sauce

-4. Prepare and sear the meat: Cut the chuck roast into large chunks and generously season it with salt and pepper.
+4. Prepare and sear the meat: Now I start by cutting the chuck roast into large chunks and seasoning them well with salt and pepper.

 cut up chunks of beef in a bowl

-We always like to sear the meat before putting it in the stew, as it adds tons of flavors.
-Heat the vegetable oil in a large dutch oven and brown the meat on all sides.
+Searing the meat before adding it to the stew really enhances the flavor.
+So, I heat some vegetable oil in a large Dutch oven and brown the meat on all sides.

 beef added to the birria sauce

-5. Cook Birria: Then combine the meat with the Birria sauce, along with the rest of the beef stock and cook it until tender.
-See recipe card for stove top, slow cooker and instant pot directions.
+5. Cook Birria: Next, I mix the browned meat with the Birria sauce and add the rest of the beef stock.
+I cook everything until the meat is tender.
+Check the recipe card for specific directions on how to cook this on the stove top, in a slow cooker, or in an instant pot.

 the stew all finished cooking in a pot